Hasboyyy/ESP32-Based-APRS-Weather-Station/README.md

 ```
 before that i ofcourse started the mySQL service on my Ubuntu EC2, made a database and a table contains columns that i want to fill such as time, location, and the sensor values.
 After that i add a mySQL node to the flows, fill the Host with the Public ip of my instance, and the port with mySQL port 3306.
 Last but not least i add a debug node to know if the payload was store in the database or not.

 Once the payload was sended and stored to the database, then i made a grafana cloud to visualize the data through a page that can viewed by others.
-First i connect the data source to my mySQL database, then i made a dashboard contains some graphics that visualized all of my data i have.
-I also add a header to give an information about my station.
+First i connected the data source to my mySQL database, then i made a dashboard contains some graphics that visualized all of my data i have.
+I also added a header to give an information about my station.

 ![My Image](Firmware/Ver.1.0.0/grafana.png)